Add To Favorites

 Celebrate Chinese New Year with a magnificent dragon parade!
 Or design this accordion-fold mythical creature to reenact fantasies.

 Draw a huge dragon’s head with Crayola® Twistables™.
 Fill the paper with its eyes, nose, horns, fire, and other features.
+If Twistables are not available, Crayola Construction Paper Crayons can be substituted.

 Create a unique dragon tail on still more paper.
 Will its tail be long, curled, and pointy, or wide and flat?